 Steps for how to use this technique

 1. You will need to use a breast pump.
 A good double or single pump would work.
+A hands-free bra will also make this process easier.

 3. To avoid nipple soreness, let the suction stay on for a couple of seconds before releasing it.
 Also, use nipple cream or coconut oil after each pumping session.
+Check your pump parts; you may need a larger pump flange.

 Best Breast Pump for Power Pumping